nithish-sakthivel-1112/30-days-DevOps-Challenge/Day02/game-notification-system/README.md

 # Project: Game Notification System

-**## Problem Statement:**

-Create an architecture using AWS to send game update notifications to subscribers.
+## Problem Statement:Create an architecture using AWS to send game update notifications to subscribers.

 ![Image](your-image-url-here)